Here Are 10 Very Important Lessons I’ve Personally Learned While Discovering My Own Career Path In Life:

 You will make better decisions and judgments as a result of learning from failures.
 If you don’t learn from your failures, the odds of you repeating the same mistakes in the future are higher.

-My family and society in general tend to equate formal education with job security.
+My family and society, in general, tend to equate formal education with job security.
 Unfortunately, despite making many attempts to get into a professional career in the advertising industry, I simply couldn’t get what I wanted from this job market and educational system with my dyslexic condition.
 As a result, I ended up having to forge my own way in life.
 In the process, I had to challenge the status quo, including my own family.

 My dad worked for a businessman all his life, but never became a businessman himself.
-This partly explains why my dad had a risk-averse attitude towards life.
+This partly explains why my dad had a risk-averse attitude toward life.
 He got stressed out whenever I quit my day job because for him a job was a source of financial as well as psychological security.
 When I bought a property for the first time, my dad didn’t support my move.
 Instead, he convinced the real estate agent to give a refund the very next day and cancelled the deal because he thought I was taking too much of a risk.

 In my mid-twenties, I formally chose to become an entrepreneur, and started my first business called Industry Outplacement where I got five major clients that gave me so much ongoing business.
 Eventually, I started expressing my creativity by developing physical products to sell to various retail and distribution outlets.

-From this entrepreneurial journey, I was able to make all the small and big decisions to arrive to where I am now – as the sole CEO of Remotestaff.com.au, a multimillion-dollar remote working business that has employed over 7,000 people since 2007.
+From this entrepreneurial journey, I was able to make all the small and big decisions to arrive at where I am now – as the sole CEO of Remotestaff.com.au, a multimillion-dollar remote working business that has employed over 7,000 people since 2007.

 It’s not easy to be an entrepreneur because you need to ask yourself some very difficult questions.
 Are you prepared to burn all your bridges and live on crumbs?
-Are you prepared to go all in, with odds for or against your favor?
+Are you prepared to go all-in, with odds for or against your favour?
 Are you prepared to always be operating at your highest self?
 Are you prepared to back yourself a hundred percent?
 Are you willing to trust your instincts?
 Are you prepared to make some serious decisions even without all the facts at hand?
 And there are many such decisions to be made.

 Entrepreneurship is not for everyone.
 At the end of the day, there’s no one else that you can look up to for answers, but yourself.
 You’re the one making decisions.
 You’re the one with the inner knowing.
 You’re the one with the confidence and resolve to do this and that in your business.

 As an entrepreneur, I chose remote working as my business because it empowered me to work from anywhere around the world.
 Even if you have a physical handicap, you can still work and be confident about contributing to others.
-I’m really proud of my contributions, because I could provide work-from-home opportunities for people to gain financial independence and continue evolving and growing in their careers while servicing our international clients.
+I’m really proud of my contributions because I could provide work-from-home opportunities for people to gain financial independence and continue evolving and growing in their careers while servicing our international clients.
 Also, that means we keep families together.
 Our staff doesn’t have to commute to work.
 Our clients, on the other hand, get a chance to grow their business through such labor arbitrage opportunities we provide them on our remote working platform.
-My remote staff business has given me so much joy and fulfillment and meets my desire for higher purpose work.
+My remote staff business has given me so much joy and fulfilment and meets my desire for higher purpose work.

 Just like sleep, rest is necessary, because always being on a mission can drain you.
 To increase your odds of success, you need time to recover.
 Taking time out gives you new space to reassess that things change in life.